python/cpython/Doc/library/configparser.rst

      >>> custom['section1'].getboolean('funky')
      False

-  Other typical boolean pairs include ``accept``/``reject`` or ``enabled``/``disabled``.
+  Other typical Boolean pairs include ``accept``/``reject`` or ``enabled``/``disabled``.

-* :meth:`RawConfigParser.optionxform`
+.. method:: optionxform(option)

-  This is a method that transforms option names on every read or set operation.
-  By default it converts the name to lowercase.
+  This method transforms option names on every read, get, or set operation.
+The default converts the name to lowercase.
 This also means that when a configuration file gets written, all keys will be lowercase.
-If you find that behaviour unsuitable, you can override this method.
+Override this method if that's unsuitable.
   For example:

   .. doctest::